deletehead/dem_configs/README.md

 ## `img` Directory
 These are just some images I like for backgrounds and stuff.
 This way I have em in one spot.

+THESE ARE NOT MY OWN CREATION -- FOR PERSONAL USE ONLY!!!